openseattle/website-v1/README.md

-# Open Seattle - NextJS Demo
+# Open Seattle - Demo

 This repository holds code for a presentational demo of the new [Open Seattle](https://github.com/openseattle) site, built using NextJS and Tailwind.